BrainstormWilly/yno-libero-vino/README.md

 The application uses Supabase with the following main tables:

-- `platform_sessions` - Stores authentication sessions for each platform
+- `clients` - Paid customers (wineries) with tenant_shop, org info
-- `club_members` - Wine club member data
+- `platform_sessions` - Authentication sessions linked to clients
-- `customers` - Customer and guest data
+- `customers` - Wine club members and customers (linked to clients)
-- `wines` - Wine inventory and product data
+- `products` - Wine inventory and products (linked to clients)
-- `orders` - Orders and club shipments
+- `orders` - Orders and club shipments (linked to clients)
-- `club_tiers` - Wine club tier definitions
+- `discounts` - Promotional discount codes (linked to clients)

-- `loyalty_points` - Customer loyalty tracking
+All data is properly isolated per client using foreign keys.

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](. /github/CONTRIBUTING.md) for details.
+Please see our [Contributing Guide](.github/CONTRIBUTING.md) for details.

 ### Quick Start